AndrewAtLarge/BibUpdate/README.rst

   as specified by your database.
 Of the three missed entries above, bibupdate_ thinks that the first and third are preprints (they are not marked with an !) and  that the final article should already have been published.
-With the entry that bibupdate_ found, only the publisher entry was changed so that it includes the city of the publisher.
+With the entry that bibupdate_ found, only the publisher field was changed to include the city of publication.

   In *warning mode*, with the -q option, you are "warned" when changes are being made to an entry.
 That is, when papers are found (with changes) or when they